FinStealer Malware Breach: Login Credentials Safety Tips

 Security Risks and Recommendations

-Researchers also discovered a critical vulnerability (CVE-2011-2688) in the C2 server, which allows SQL injection attacks via the mysql/mysql-auth.pl script in the mod_authnz_external module.
+A critical vulnerability (CVE-2011-2688) was also discovered on the C2 server that permits SQL injection attacks through the mysql/mysql-auth.pl script in the mod_authnz_external module.

-To protect against this ongoing threat, CYFIRMA recommends:
+To protect against this persistent threat, CYFIRMA recommends the following:

-• Blocking known malicious indicators of compromise (IOCs)
+• Block all known malicious indicators of compromise (IOCs).

 The below-mentioned YARA rule might help in identifying malware: